 \subsection{Threat Model}

 In this paper, we consider both white-box and black-box settings of model ownership verification, as follows:

-\emph{White-box Setting. } We assume that the defenders have complete access to the suspicious model, $i.e.$, they can obtain its source files.
-However, the defenders have no information about the stealing process.
-For example, they have no information about the training samples, the training schedule, and the adopted stealing method used by the adversaries.
+\emph{White-box Setting.} We assume that defenders have complete access to the suspicious model, $i.e.$, they can obtain its source files.
+However, they have no information about the stealing process.
+For example, they have no information about the training samples, the training schedule, and the stealing method used by the adversaries.
 One may argue that only black-box defenses are practical, since the adversary may refuse to provide the suspicious model.
 However, white-box defenses are also practical.
 In our opinion, the adoption of verification-based defenses (in a legal system) requires an official institute for arbitration.
 Specifically, all commercial models should be registered here, through the unique identification ($e.g.$, MD5 code \cite{rivest1992md5}) of their model’s source files.
 When this official institute is established, its staff should take responsibility for the verification process.
 For example, they can require the company to provide the model file with the registered identification and then use our method (under the white-box setting) for verification.

-\emph{Black-box Setting. } We assume that the defenders can only query and obtain the predicted probabilities from the suspicious model, whereas cannot get access to the model source files or intermediate results ($e.g.$, gradients) and have no information about the stealing.
-This approach can be used as a primary inspection of the suspicious model before applying the official arbitration where white-box verifications may be adopted.
+\emph{Black-box Setting.} We assume that defenders can only query and obtain the predicted probabilities from the suspicious model, whereas they cannot get access to the model source files or intermediate results ($e.g.$, gradients) and have no information about the stealing.
+This approach can be used as a primary inspection of the suspicious model before applying the official arbitration, where white-box verification may be adopted.
 In particular, we did not consider the label-only black-box setting since the harmlessness requires that no abnormal prediction behaviors (compared with the model trained with a benign dataset) are introduced in the victim model.
-In other words, it is impossible to accurately identify model stealing under the label-only black-box setting.
+As such, it is almost impossible to identify model stealing under this setting using model watermarks.